Great Recession: Country specific details about recession timelines

 The following countries/territories had a recession starting in the third quarter of 2008: Spain, and Taiwan.

 The following countries/territories had a recession starting in the fourth quarter of 2008: Switzerland.

-South Korea miraculously avoided recession with GDP returning positive at a 0.1% expansion in the first quarter of 2009.
+South Korea avoided recession with GDP returning positive at a 0.1% expansion in the first quarter of 2009.

 Of the seven largest economies in the world by GDP, only China avoided a recession in 2008.
 In the year to the third quarter of 2008 China grew by 9%.
 Until recently Chinese officials considered 8% GDP growth to be required simply to create enough jobs for rural people moving to urban centres.
 This figure may more accurately be considered to be 5–7% now that the main growth in working population is receding.

 Ukraine went into technical depression in January 2009 with a GDP growth of −20%, when comparing on a monthly basis with the GDP level in January 2008.
 Overall the Ukrainian real GDP fell 14.8% when comparing the entire part of 2009 with 2008.
-When measured quarter-on-quarter by changes of seasonally adjusted real GDP, Ukraine was more precisely in recession/depression throughout the four quarters from Q2-2008 until Q1-2009 (with respective qoq-changes of: -0.1%, -0.5%, -9.3%, -10.3%), and the two quarters from Q3-2012 until Q4-2012 (with respective qoq-changes of: -1.5% and −0.8%).
+When measured quarter-on-quarter by changes of seasonally adjusted real GDP, Ukraine was more precisely in recession/depression throughout the four quarters from Q2-2008 until Q1-2009 (with respective qoq-changes of: -0.1%, -0.5%, -9.3%, -10.3%), and the two quarters from Q3-2012 until Q4-2012 (with respective qoq-changes of: -1.5% and -0.8%).

 Japan was in recovery in the middle of the decade 2000s but slipped back into recession and deflation in 2008.
 The recession in Japan intensified in the fourth quarter of 2008 with a GDP growth of −12.7%, and deepened further in the first quarter of 2009 with a GDP growth of −15.2%.

 Political instability related to the economic crisis

 On February 26, 2009, an Economic Intelligence Briefing was added to the daily intelligence briefings prepared for the President of the United States.
-This addition reflects the assessment of U.S. intelligence agencies that the global financial crisis presents a serious threat to international stability.
+This addition reflects the assessment of U.S. intelligence agencies that the 2008 financial crisis presented a serious threat to international stability.

-Business Week stated in March 2009 that global political instability is rising fast because of the global financial crisis and is creating new challenges that need managing.
+Business Week stated in March 2009 that global political instability was rising fast because of the 2008 financial crisis and is creating new challenges that need managing.
 The Associated Press reported in March 2009 that: United States "Director of National Intelligence Dennis Blair has said the economic weakness could lead to political instability in many developing nations."
 Even some developed countries are seeing political instability.
 NPR reports that David Gordon, a former intelligence officer who now leads research at the Eurasia Group, said: "Many, if not most, of the big countries out there have room to accommodate economic downturns without having large-scale political instability if we're in a recession of normal length.
 If you're in a much longer-run downturn, then all bets are off."